icai/yt-info-server/README.md

 Just append the full YouTube video URL to the server address to get info about that video.
 The server will return the JSON output of ``ytdl.getInfo``.
 If there's an error, the server will return ``{"error":true}``.

+A public installation of this server is at https://ytinfo.benjaminlowry.com/.
 ## License
 MIT License